 In order to screw the rear lock arm onto the main body, inserts were required.
 These were manually heat staked as a secondary operation post-moulding.
 The alternative of manually loading inserts was ruled out due to the complexity of the tool making it incredibly difficult.

-In initial designs, the V plane logo was indented into the moulding.
+In initial designs, the V Plane logo was indented into the moulding.
 For reduced cycle times when moulding, BEC suggested it would simplify toolmaking to change the logo to stand proud of the tool and from the final moulding.
 This also allowed the opportunity to make the V Plane branding stand out further by adding hot foiling.
 This decorative process involved pressing a layer of metallic foil onto a raised element of the moulding with a heated stamping die, quickly transferring the foil onto the moulding.
 This resulted in more obvious branding; and provided high-quality, long-lasting results.

 In order to screw on the rear lock arm, inserts were required on the main body.
 These were manually heat staked as a secondary operation post-moulding.